kairavidave/Hypothyroidism-Analysis/README.md

 - Sensitivity to cold

 ## Motivation:
-Being a 23-year-old female with hypothyroidism that was diagnosed late, I was motivated to study and analyze patterns associated with this condition.
+Being a 23-year-old female with hypothyroidism at an early age, I was motivated to study and analyze patterns associated with this condition.
 This project stems from a personal curiosity to understand the demographic and clinical factors that might contribute to better diagnosis and management.

 The key goals are: